jmcollin78/versatile_thermostat/documentation/en/feature-logs-collector.md

 The file is temporarily stored on your Home Assistant server in the folder accessible over the local network (under `config/www/versatile_thermostat/`).

 > **Note**: Old log files (> 24h) are automatically deleted from the server.

+> **Important**: For the download URL to be correct, you must configure your internal or external URL in **Settings > System > Network** in Home Assistant.
+Otherwise, the URL may contain the Docker container's internal IP address.

 ## Log file format and content